 Most of us have role models throughout our lives, but what about the celebrities we look up to?
 Who are they inspired by?
-We take a look at one of our favourite, inspirational woman, Oprah’s, own role models.
+We take a look at one of our favourite, inspirational woman, Oprah, and her own role models.

 “She won three Grammys, spoke six languages and was the second poet in history to recite a poem at a presidential inauguration.
 But what stands out to me most about Maya Angelou is not what she has done or written or spoken, it’s how she lived her life.
 She moved through the world with unshakeable calm, confidence and a fierce grace.
 I loved her and I know she loved me.
 I will profoundly miss her.
 She will always be the rainbow in my clouds.”